GrantBirki/errbot/docs/commands.md

 - **Availability**: Where the command is available.
 Possible options include:
     - 🌎 - Globally available everywhere the bot is present
     - 🔒 - Locked to certain servers / chatrooms (not publically available)
+    - 🔒👨‍💻 - Locked to the bot admins
     - ❌ - Disabled

 |   Command   |  Example  |  Admin Only         |  Description     | Availability |